 - ◆Taxi: Taxicabs serve all airports and signs within the airport will direct you to the appropriate exit.
-In most cases, this will be the most expensive method of travel with fares as high as \$80 depending on the distance and traffic. - ◆Metro:Reagan National Airport is currently the only airport that is located adjacent to a metro station.
+In most cases, this will be the most expensive method of travel with fares as high as \$80 depending on the distance and traffic. - ◆Metro: Both Reagan National and Washington Dulles Airports are located adjacent to a metro station.
 More information can be found on the Washington Metropolitan Area Transportation Association website, www.wmata.com.
 The Mount Vernon Campus is not metro accessible, but is approximately 10-15 minutes away from the Foggy Bottom Campus by free GW shuttle bus.
 GWs Foggy Bottom Campus is located at the Foggy Bottom/GWU metro stop.
 The Mount Vernon Shuttle can be picked up in front of Funger Hall, 2201 G Street, NW.